Tyabji family: Governance and diplomacy

 Mohammad Habib was an eminent Indian historian and politician, playing a role in the Indian independence movement.
 Habib was also a close associate of Mahatma Gandhi and Jawaharlal Nehru.
 Habib received his degrees from Aligarh Muslim University and New College, Oxford.
 In 1926 Habib won the Uttar Pradesh Legislative Council election representing the Swaraj Party.
 He unsuccessfully contested the position of Vice-President of India in 1967, losing to Varahagiri Venkata Giri.

 Sir Muhammad Saleh Akbar Hydari, KCIE, CSI, ICS was the last Governor of Assam appointed by King George VI.
 Hydari graduated from the University of Oxford and served as the undersecretary in the Department of Education, Health and Lands of the imperial government of India.
 Hydari served as the secretary to the Imperial Council of Agricultural Research.
 Hydari represented Hyderabad State at the Round Table Conferences in London.

+Judeline Kim Mary Tyabji is a former British Columbia politician, who was the youngest elected Member of the Legislative Assembly of British Columbia.

 Mohsin Badruddin Tyabji, ICS, completed his degrees from St. Xavier’s College and Balliol College, University of Oxford.
 Tyabji was later Chief Justice of the Baroda High Court.
 Tyabji was the first Muslim to join the Indian Civil Service in 1885.

 Salima Faiz Tyabji was a member of the Bombay Legislative Assembly in 1937.
 Tyabji completed her degrees from the University of Bombay and the University of Oxford.
 Tyabji worked with the Oxford University Press in Delhi, specialising in history.

 Zafar Hilaly served as the Pakistani ambassador to Yemen, Nigeria, and Italy.
 Hilaly was educated at Highgate school and later joined the Pakistan Foreign Service.